Forms to be filled by Passengers of Expatriation Flights:

 3. Passengers can update/check the correctness of their passport number entered by going to “Manage my Booking” on the website www.airindiaexpress.in

 Sultanate of Oman

-As per the notification received on 24th March 2020 from PACA, all flights stand suspended with effect from 0800 GMT on 29th March 2020 till 0800 GMT 30th April 2020.
+As per the notification received on 24th April 2020 from PACA, all flights stand suspended temporarily.

 State of Qatar